flango-dev/cqrs-rest/README.md

 # cqrs-rest

-An example how to create RESTful API suitable for CQRS.
+An example how to create a RESTful API suitable for CQRS.

+- `just project-setup`
+- `just project-run`